GautamDeepak/GEARS/Intro_RS_Prac05.md

 ### Objective

-The objective of this lab is to further your understanding of the image classification process, and improve the classification from last week.
+The objective of this lab is to further your understanding of the image classification process, improve the classification from last week, and learn how to evaluate image classification results and conduct an accuracy assessment using independent validation data.

 ----------